Bw00d/time-track/README.md

-# Zen Rails Base Application
+# What Did I Do With My Time

 ## Summary
-Base or "skeleton" application for Ruby on Rails 5.1 projects.
-Built to minimize the time spent writing boilerplate code and performing repetitive setup tasks.

-It comes with a preselected set of tools which I believe to be the most efficient and widely used.
-If you are looking for greater flexibility, an application template which uses Rails's templating system such as [Rails Composer](http://www.railscomposer.com/) should be a better fit as it allows the user to choose which templating engine, test framework, JS framework and other tools to use.

-Although this project is opinionated regarding tool choices, community feedback and contributions are always welcome and highly appreciated.
+This is a simple activity tracking application to help identify how I spend my time throughout the day..

+For it to be truly effective it will need quite a deal of interaction with the app, setting current activity continuously throughout the day.
+I'm sure this will be challenging, and will while likely require notifications to make sure I keep it up to the moment.
+I have not experimented with notifications yet so this will provide a good opportunity.

 ## Features
-It consists of a Rails 5.1.3 app, including:
+It consists of a Rails 5.1.7 app, including:
 - A selection of useful gems for development and debugging such as [rubocop](https://github.com/bbatsov/rubocop), [brakeman](https://github.com/presidentbeef/brakeman),